When to Arrive, What to Expect and How to Get Here

 Finding Your Way To Carleton

-International students are strongly encouraged to arrive on the International Student Arrival Day (September 6th) at Minneapolis/St. Paul Airport.
+International students are strongly encouraged to arrive on the International Student Arrival Day (September 1st) at Minneapolis/St. Paul Airport, Terminal 1.
 This is the only date on which students will be met at the airport by Carleton College staff.
 In order to ensure being met at Minneapolis/St. Paul Airport on International Student Arrival Day, students must communicate their exact flight information - flight numbers and arrival times of all flights (including connecting flights) - to Carleton College well in advance of the arrival date.

 If you are are arriving at other times, the Carleton Admissions office has excellent information about Getting to Carleton.
 You may want to bookmark and/or print out this page for future reference.

-Students should go directly to the lounge in the lower level of Parish House.
+Students should go directly to the main floor of Parish House.
 Parish House is located on Third Street, between College and Winona Streets.

 There will be a welcome desk with several Carleton Orientation Leaders to receive you and show you to your permanently assigned dormitory room.
 You will receive your room key, Carleton College identification card, and other orientation materials at this time.
 You will also receive your linens and telephone at that time.
 The Orientation Leaders, many of whom are returning international students, will be available to help you unpack and introduce you to the campus.
 No formal activities are planned for this day.